Coalition for Humane Immigrant Rights of Los Angeles: Activities

 During the late 1980s, CHIRLA's activities focused on three major areas: education, political advocacy, and community organization.
-At this time, majority of their advocacy work was centered around helping undocumented immigrants fill out their applications that would grant them a form of legal status through the amnesty provision of the Immigration Reform and Control Act.
+At this time, majority of their advocacy work was centered around helping illegal immigrants fill out their applications that would grant them a form of legal status through the amnesty provision of the Immigration Reform and Control Act.
 Following a couple of years, the Coalition for Humane Immigrant Rights of Los Angeles created a national hotline designed to connect immigrants (who had just been granted legal status) to resources such as legal aid, health, education and welfare services.

 Community organizational campaigns include efforts to organize domestic workers, day laborers, and undocumented students.
 In 1988, CHIRLA initiated to expand their services to household workers through their Immigrant Women's Taskforce.
 At the same time, the coalition advocated for the opening of day labor centers in the City of Los Angeles, which eventually led to the opening of the Harbor City Job Center a year later.
 The focus on these two committees created a shift in the organization's focus.
 While CHIRLA had been focusing on the advocacy of the undocumented individual, it then shifted to worker's rights and advocating for low-wage workers in the city of Los Angeles.
 CHIRLA continues to advocate and organize for the Day Laborer, Household Worker and Street Vendor Committees.
 In 2004, The Coalition for Humane Immigrant Rights of Los Angeles, in collaboration with the San Francisco Bay Area Domestic Worker Coalition and the Los Angeles Pilipino Workers formed the California Domestic Workers' Coalition.
 The Coalition then introduced Assembly Bill 2536, which upheld domestic workers being compensated for overtime and fined employers who failed to comply with this provision.
 The bill passed in both houses and was vetoed by Governor Arnold Schwarzenegger.